 (Night Flight by Antoine de Saint-Exupéry)

 The book I’ve got is four novels bound in one volume: Southern Mail, Night Flight, Wind, Sand and Stars and Flight to Arras; in that order.
 It’s the chronological order in which Saint-Exupéry wrote them, the earliest from 1929 and the last from 1942, and between them, they tell Saint-Exupéry’s life story.
-I had virtually no recollection of the stories contained in the book, apart from a vivid image of the Sahara below the plane and a pilot crash-landing there.
-That would be Wind, Sand and Stars, I guess; but this is about Night Flight.
+In a fictionalised form, that is, because they are novels, not an autobiography.
+As more than twenty years passed since I had read the book, I had virtually no recollection of the stories, apart from a vivid image of the Sahara below the plane and a pilot crash-landing there.
+That would be Wind, Sand and Stars; but this is about Night Flight.

 The plot switches between the main characters; mostly between Fabien, the pilot of the Patagonia flight and Rivière, the boss of the air postal service in Buenos Aires.
 This is the era of the first postal flights and Rivière is a visionary: he wants the service to expand and take over the world.
 He understands that being commercially viable means night flying as without that, the planes lose the advantage in speed they have over trains and ships: